How To Shrink Wrap

-3. Use a heat gun or heat tunnel to shrink and conform the material to the product being wrapped.
+3. Use a heat gun or heat tunnel to shrink and conform the material to the product.

-Heat shrink wrap can be used for wrapping anything from boats and electrical wire to thousands of different retail and wholesale products.
+Heat shrink wrap is used for wrapping anything from boats and electrical wire to thousands of different retail and wholesale products.

 See each step below to help gain a basic understanding of the shrink wrapping process.

 Step One - Determining Equipment

 Effectively and professionally shrink wrapping products for retail sales requires three key elements.

 1. The type of shrink film to be used

 2. A heat sealer to seal open ends of the material